-Many program participants began the COR training knowing that slow/shallow breathing (91%) and loss of consciousness (96%) are signs of an opioid overdose.
-However, only half (52%) of trainees knew before the COR training that very small pupils are also an indicator of an opioid overdose.
-At post-test, that percentage had increased to 94% (Figure 1, p<.001).
+Many program participants began the COR training knowing that slow/shallow breathing (97%) and loss of consciousness (94%) are signs of an opioid overdose.
+In addition, around three-quarters (75%) of trainees knew before the COR training that very small pupils are also an indicator of an opioid overdose.
+At post-test, that percentage had increased to 92%, though the comparison was not statistically significant (p=.109).

-In Figure 2, we observe that the percentages of participants incorrectly identifying fits/convulsions as a sign of an opioid overdose decreased from 35% to 11% (p<.001), and also that only 1 participant (2%) incorrectly identified rapid heartbeat as a sign of opioid overdose after the COR training (down from 29% before the training).
+In Figure 2, we observe that the percentages of participants incorrectly identifying fits/convulsions as a sign of an opioid overdose decreased from 53% to 8% (p<.001), and also that no participants incorrectly identified rapid heartbeat as a sign of opioid overdose after the COR training (down from 50% before the training).